 Music has always played a significant part in Simons’ collections.
 His Fall/Winter 1998 show dressed models like members of seminal electro group Kraftwerk, pairing red shirts with black ties as a nod to the group’s 1978 album Man Machine.
-His Spring/Summer 2000 collection combed the influences of high-IQ MENSA students and Gabba–a niche genre of hardcore Dutch techno–clubgoers to inform his designs.Military-surplus style bomber jackets mixed with V-neck wool sweaters and checked zip-ups—as seen in the book Isolated Heroes—show Simons taking the seemingly isolated youth of a niche subculture, and photographed them (credit to David Sims) in a new romanticism that mirror classical sculpture.
-Considering the models were all “street cast” for the book, the intention was to portray the boys in their purest form—showing the faces that inspired Simons in a very particular time (around the year 2000).
-Pieces from this collection that would go on to be cult favorites, and are highly sought after.
+His Spring/Summer 2000 collection combed the influences of high-IQ MENSA students and Gabba–a niche genre of hardcore Dutch techno–clubgoers to inform his designs.Military-surplus style bomber jackets mixed with V-neck wool sweaters and checked zip-ups—as seen in the book Isolated Heroes—show Simons taking the seemingly isolated youth of a niche subculture, and photographed them in a new romanticism that mirrored classical sculpture.
+Considering the models were all “street cast” for the book, the intention was to portray the boys in their purest form—showing the faces that inspired Simons in a very particular time around the year 2000.
+Pieces from this collection would go on to become cult favorites and are highly sought after.

 After taking a break following his Fall/Winter 2000 runway show, Simons returned with his classic “Riot, Riot, Riot” Fall/Winter 2001 collection.
-Like the Spring/Summer 2002 collection (known for its epic title: “Woe Onto Those Who Spit On The Fear Generation...The Wind Will Blow It Back”), these collections would be characterized by oversized jackets, drapey black hoodies, and the heavy influence of authentic military surplus.
-Instead of using the innocence of youth finding themselves through their respective subculture, Simons instead focused on the militant side of teenage rebellion.
+Like the Spring/Summer 2002 collection –“Woe Onto Those Who Spit On The Fear Generation...The Wind Will Blow It Back”–these collections would be characterized by oversized jackets, drapey black hoodies, and the heavy influence of authentic military surplus.
+Instead of using the innocence of youth finding themselves through their respective subcultures, Simons instead focused on the militant side of teenage rebellion.
 Simon's musical influences shined through on patches that referenced bands like the Manic Street Preachers.
 Simons’ focus on less-militant youth archetypes would resume with his “Virginia Creeper” collection in Fall/Winter 2002.
 It was so influential—via the tree-covered runway, and distinctly destroyed pieces—that it would go on to directly influence future runway shows.
 For example, Off-White’s Spring/Summer 2015 womenswear collection was titled “Nebraska” and featured collegiate pieces reminiscent of the ones seen in “Virginia Creeper.”

 Sneakerheads have also become ardent Raf Simons fans, too.
-One of Simons’ most iconic shoes comes in the form of his hiking boot-sneaker hybrid, which was an homage to the Dutch “De Stijl” art style, which showed up in 2013 on the feet of A$AP Rocky.
-This was one of Simons earliest conceptual sneaker designs, with the Fall/Winter 2010 collection incorporating the 20-holed Multi-Lace, the hyper rare Nike-inspired Vandals, and the grail-status Astronaut sneakers.
+One of Simons’ most iconic shoes comes in the form of his hiking boot-sneaker hybrid, an homage to the Dutch “De Stijl” art style, which was notably seen on A$AP Rocky on numerous occasions.
+This was just one of Simons’ earliest conceptual sneaker designs.
+His Fall/Winter 2010 collection introduced a 20-holed multi-laced high-top, the hyper rare Nike-inspired Vandals, and the grail-status Astronaut sneakers.
 In 2013, Raf Simons began his popular collaboration with Adidas, adding crazy color combinations, materials and patterns to silhouettes like the Ozweego 2, Bounce, and Response Trail Runner.
 His popular Stan Smith collaboration has garnered both ire and respect since it is practically untouched—Simons’ changed nothing about the shoe aside from replacing adidas’ three stripes with a perforated “R”.